CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/README.md

 ## More Useful Links
 ### Join the Community!
 The [PROJECT: USB Mode](https://eurl.io/#L6Rcn39Rn) space on Webex is filled with over 1500 partners, integrators, customers and USB enthusiasts; all sharing their experience, creativity and use cases all around USB Mode.
-Defintley a great place to ask questions.
+Definitely a great place to ask questions.

 ### Blog Posts